Doubt. It can depress us. It can confuse us.

 Without it, wouldn't our faith be a perfect faith?

-Jesus said that if we have faith as small as a mustard seed, then we could move the mountains.
+Jesus said that if we have faith as small as a mustard seed, we can move the mountains.
 I remember when I was little, I wanted to test that theory.
 I thought I had at least that much faith.
 So as my family drove through the Canadian Rockies for our summer vacation, I told the mountains to MOVE.
-They didn't.
-And you know what?
-I wasn't surprised.
-I was disappointed, but not really surprised.

 I think that's the key factor.
 We may tell each other that we believe that Jesus can do anything.
 But nobody has the faith that telling a mountain to move will make it move.
 It took me a while to realize that.
 There's a difference between faith, and wishful thinking.
 Can anybody really say that if they went to a mountain and told it to jump, they would completely, 100% expect it to jump?
 Of course not!
 We know that mountains don't jump.
 Even if we had a suspicion that it might jump, we would be shocked if it did.
 And if we're shocked that it worked, wouldn't that mean that we didn't have the faith in the first place?